This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

-Jews eat honey cake on Rosh Hashanah, AKA Jewish New Year, as a symbol of hope for a sweet year to come.
-This one is deliciously moist with an alluringly crisp edge.
+Honey Cake is the sweet treat many Jews eat on Rosh Hashanah, AKA Jewish New Year, as a symbol of hope for a sweet year to come.
+This honey cake recipe is deliciously moist with an alluringly crisp edge.

 - Not too dense

 - Full of the flavor of honey

 Honey, of course, gives the cake its signature honey flavor and makes it plenty sweet.
 But this cake has other flavorful ingredients, too.
 Coffee and orange juice give it bitterness and tang to counter the sweetness of the honey.
 It really is the perfect honey cake recipe.

 - Cooking oil (or soft butter)

 - Honey (you can use any honey you like.
 I love a good wildflower honey or orange blossom honey!)

 - Brewed coffee or black tea